tropicsquare/ts-spect-fw/README.md

 This repository contains the Makefile and associated scripts necessary to build firmware for a specific project.
 The primary Makefile, named `Makefile`, orchestrates the build process and provides various targets for compiling, releasing, and managing the firmware.

+## Licensing
+---
+Everything in this repository is licensed under the Apache License, Version 2.0, unless otherwise stated (for the complete wording, see [LICENSE file](LICENSE)).

 ## Documentation
 ---
 Detailed documentation and resources can be found in the [`doc/`](doc/) folder